mirapietro/Zapata/README.md

 ## Computational and Mapping Library

 A revolutionary library for analysis and plotting of meteorological data.
 The mapping is based on cartopy and GEOCAT libraries from NCAR.
-It uses `xarray` as a basic data structure.
+It uses `xarray` as a core data structure for all processing.

-The folder `docs` contains documentation for the modules.
-The subdirectory `html` contains the html file for the documentation produced by Sphinx.

-The directory

-The module `data` contains the information on the data banks.
-The routine `data_grid` in `data` must be modified to the location of the basic data for each installation.
+The directory `examples_notebook` contains working Jupyter Notebooks to illustarte different applications of Zapata.

+# Documentation

+Zapata documentation is created using `sphinx` and it is sourced from the code itself.

+HTML documentation can be accessed at `docs/build/html/index.html`

+To update the documetation of the tool go to `docs` folder and type `gmake html`.

 ## Setup working environemt
 Python working environment can be setup using the provided conda environment.yml file: